viniciusrezende/TheHolyGrail/README.md

 > **Modified by PyroSplat** – includes persistence, badges, sound notifications, and UI tweaks.

+Also checkout https://github.com/pyrosplat/TheHolyGrail-Public-Tracker - Web app that will interface with this client for public grail tracking!

 ---
 <!-- Hero / App Overview Screenshot -->
 <p align="center">